aeternity/protocol/channels/virtual-state-channels.md

 need to modify the on-chain.
 This is to be improved with the introduction of Virtual State Channels.

-State Channels, also known as on-chain State Channels, use the blockchain both as a source of truth and as an arbiter in disputes.
+Regular State Channels, also here referred to as on-chain State Channels, use the blockchain both as a source of truth and as an arbiter in disputes.
 Virtual State Channels build on top of them allowing to use a third party - an intermediary - as a source of truth or as an arbiter.
 It is crucial that, as with regular State